pepers/COMP3004-Ivanhoe/README.md

       - the interface enforces a getAction() method to get the name of the Action, but more importantly in enforces all actions extending Serializable
       - allows for the Client and Server to create and send serializable Action objects, which made sending data back and forth extremely easy

-  4. Proxy Pattern for loading images:
+  4. Proxy Pattern
+    * Loading images:
       - Images are loaded into a storage structure when they are first needed.
 Subsequent requests for the image go through the images proxy first before attempting to load a new picture.

 #### Refactoring: